mhasbini/Hashcat-rules-perl/README.md

 Perl binding for Hashcat rule engine.
-Only support GPU compatible rules ( CPU rules are supported but length limitation is not applied so output may difer from Hashcat rule engine).
+Only support GPU compatible rules ( CPU rules are supported but length limitation is not applied so output may differ from Hashcat rule engine).

 ## Available parameters
 * verbose => 1 true, 0 false